 Prior to Basic Traveling, we would arrive at the airport two painful hours early in order to get through security.
 Afterward, we usually ended up purchasing an overpriced meal in the food court while we were waiting for our gate to begin the check-in procedure.
 Does this sound familiar?

 Life WITH Lounge Access

-Nowadays, we typically will arrive an hour early to the airport thanks to TSA Pre-Check.
+Nowadays, we typically will arrive an hour early at the airport thanks to TSA Pre-Check.
 Next, we will head straight to one of the many Airport Lounges available for FREE amenities!
 Each and every lounge is unique, but some amenities included in them are Coffee, Cocktails, Sandwiches, Snacks, Desserts & More!

 The Basic Lounge Challenge